tonykim925/personalweb-5fa1e/src/pages/index.md

       - title: 'People Analytics '
         content: >
-          I have helped organizations collect and analyze data on key human metrics to uncover trends and patterns that may be crucial in driving business values.
+          I have helped organizations collect and analyze data on key human metrics to uncover trends and patterns crucial in driving business values.
 I utilize my domain expertise in organizational psychology and data analytics to provide adquate insights and solutions.

           **Proficiency in R & SPSS; Fundamental SQL**
       - title: Extensive Knowledge of HR Functions